Monopoly fans hate the thimble, kick it out of the game

 Poor thimble.
 Once upon a time, you were a household item, back when everyone knew how to sew a button on.
 You protected fingertips from sharp needles.
-You were heroic and you were immortalized as a playing piece in the Monopoly real estate-collecting board game.
-That immortality has now come to a premature end as modern Monopoly fans voted to dump the thimble.
+This heroism was immortalized as a playing piece in the real estate-collecting board game Monopoly.
+That immortality has now been curtailed as modern Monopoly fans vote to dump the thimble.

 This isn't the first time a classic token has been shown the door.
 In 2013, Hasbro dropped the iron from the lineup and replaced it with a cute cat.

-The thimble's axing is most likely the result of changing times and the onward march of technology in the world.
+The thimble's axing is most likely the result of changing times and the onward march of technology.
 Nowadays, most people just toss out clothes rather than learn to sew and repair them.
-The new thimble-less version of Monopoly will be out August.
+The new thimble-less version of Monopoly will be out in August.

-Hasbro will reveal the final results from the voting and the identities of the winning tokens on World Monopoly Day on March 19.
+Hasbro will reveal the final results from the voting and the identities of the winning tokens on World Monopoly Day -- mark that auspicious occasion in your diary for March 19.

 Do you mourn for the thimble?
 If not, then what is your favorite token?
 Pass go and tell us in the comments.